Waamer/RetroEmulator/README.md

 # Retro Gaming Console

-A C++ application that runs on Raspberry Pi OS to manage and launch NES games through an emulator.
+A C++ application that runs on Linux to manage and launch NES games through an emulator.

 ## Features